Conservatoire de Paris: Instrument museum

+The Conservatory Instrument Museum, founded in 1861, was formed from the instrument collection of Louis Clapisson.
+The French music historian Gustave Chouquet became the curator of the museum in 1871 and did much to expand and upgrade the collection.
+The collection is now located in the Musée de la Musique.

+Successor institutions

 CNSAD

-Heir of the original Paris Conservatoire building, the Conservatoire National Supérieur d'Art Dramatique (CNSAD) (National Superior Conservatory of the Dramatic Arts) is the conservatory for acting, drama, and theatre, known by its acronym CNSAD.
+The dramatics arts were separated from music and dance in 1946 and are now in the Conservatoire National Supérieur d'Art Dramatique (CNSAD) (National Superior Conservatory of the Dramatic Arts), a school for acting, drama.
 It is located in the original historic building of the Conservatoire de Paris on the rue du Conservatoire at rue Sainte-Cécile in the 9th arrondissement of Paris.
-Free public performances by students at the CNSAD are given frequently in the Conservatoire's theatre.
+Free public performances by students at the CNSAD are given frequently in the Conservatory of Music's former theatre.

 CNSMDP

-The Conservatoire National Supérieur de Musique et de Danse de Paris (CNSMDP) (National Superior Conservatory of Paris for Music and Dance) is a separate conservatory for music and dance.
-The French government built its new campus in the 19th arrondissement of Paris.
-It was designed by Christian de Portzamparc.
+The music and dance divisions of the Conservatoire de Paris are now officially known as the Conservatoire National Supérieur de Musique et de Danse de Paris (CNSMDP) (National Superior Conservatory of Paris for Music and Dance).
+The French government built its new campus in the 19th arrondissement of Paris as part of the Cité de la Musique, designed by Christian de Portzamparc.
+The new facilities were inaugurated in 1990.

 The organ on site was built in 1991 by the Austrian Rieger Orgelbau firm.
 It has 53 stops on 3 manuals and pedals.
 A larger organ of over 7,000 pipes with 91 stops was made in 2015 by the same company for the symphony hall of the nearby Philharmonie de Paris.